kiransalve/Power-BI/Learn with Gigs/Questions.md

 I can write complex measures like dynamic period selection, rolling 12-month, dynamic segmentation, ABC analysis, and KPI comparisons.

 Overall, I am very strong in DAX and can build optimized, accurate measures even for complicated business requirements.

+44. Explain Row Context vs Filter Context.

+Row Context:

+Row-by-row evaluation.
+Exists in calculated columns & iterators like SUMX.

+Example:
+In a calculated column:
+SalesAmount = Sales[Qty] * Sales[Price]

+Each row has its own context.

+Filter Context:
+Filters applied from slicers, visuals, relationships, CALCULATE, etc.

+Example:
+Total Sales = SUM(Sales[Amount])

+This respects filters like Year, Region, Product.

+45. What is Context Transition?

+When a row context becomes filter context, usually inside CALCULATE or measures.

+Inside a row context (like SUMX), CALCULATE converts the current row into filter context.

+46. Difference between CALCULATE and CALCULATETABLE?

+CALCULATE → returns a scalar (single value).
+CALCULATETABLE → returns a table.

+47. Difference between ALL, ALLEXCEPT, ALLSELECTED?

+ALL: Removes all filters from the specified table/columns.
+ALLEXCEPT: Removes all filters except the mentioned columns.
+ALLSELECTED: Removes filters but preserves filters coming from visuals (user selections)

+48. RELATED() vs LOOKUPVALUE()?

+RELATED():
+Uses existing relationship to fetch a single value from a dimension table → works only with one-to-many.

+LOOKUPVALUE():
+Does not require relationships, performs lookup based on matching column values.
+Used when relationship doesn’t exist or is complex.

+49. When does a measure ignore slicers?
+How to control?

+A measure ignores slicers when using:

+ALL()
+REMOVEFILTERS()
+Using a different table not connected in model
+Using disconnected slicers

+You control it using:

+KEEPFILTERS
+TREATAS
+CROSSFILTER
+Removing ALL()

 ```